CristianRomero1234/web-development-course/Lesson 12/lesson_12.md

 In this step, we will create the [Navigation Bar](https://en.wikipedia.org/wiki/Navigation_bar) for the app.

-In the Navigation Bar we will include links to useful online tools ando hter webs like: google search, google calendar, as we're just warming up we will use some placeholder links "#" for other features of our web page.
+In the Navigation Bar we will include links to useful online tools and other webs like: google search, google calendar; as we're just warming up, we will use some placeholder links "#" for other features of our web page.

-Notice the use of [semantic HTML](https://www.semrush.com/blog/semantic-html5-guide/) on the example, other good practices are to include unique "id" attributes for each element inside <body>.
+*Notice the use of [semantic HTML](https://www.semrush.com/blog/semantic-html5-guide/) in the example, other good practices are to include unique "id" attributes for each element inside <body>.*

 - As a container for our Navigation Bar we will use the HTML tag `<nav>`.